A power of attorney is a kind of contract. It lets you name one or several people to act for you.

-- tasks the mandatary will do and instructions on how to do them
+- the tasks the mandatary will do and instructions on how to do them

 - mandator’s signature

-So, in Rosalie's situation, it is important to specify that Rock can only act for her while she is away and only for the acts listed in her power of attorney.
+So in Rosalie’s situation, it is important to specify that Rock can only act for her while she is away and only for the acts listed in the power of attorney.